-The compatibility policy maps included in Chapter 3 were developed in accordance with guidance provided in the Handbook and in consideration of local factors specific to the Airport.
+The compatibility policy maps included in Chapter 3 were developed in accordance with guidance provided in the Handbook and in consideration of local factors specific to the Cities of Oceanside and Vista and the County of San Diego.
 Additional information regarding the assessment of the four compatibility factors/layers (noise, safety, airspace protection, and overflight) is provided below.